 - Cordura-made outer shell for more durability and abrasion resistance

 - Hood Air Vent System(HAVS) uses a one-way valve to release built-up gas from the hood

 Waterproof Men’s D7 Pro Cordura ISS Drysuit is for people who look for quality, style, and performance in a complete package.
 It is a traditional drysuit, where modern technical features, styles, and versatility have been incorporated.

-The exclusive Hood Air Vent system uses one-way valve to vent the gas buildup inside the hood.
-The HAVS hood has a 7mm double layered protection in critical heat loss areas.
-Also, the design is such that there is no seam in the crotch and underarm area, so that no wrinkle forms which, if formed may lead to wear and tear.
+The exclusive Hood Air Vent system uses a one-way valve to vent the gas buildup inside the hood.
+The HAVS hood has a 7mm double-layered protection in critical heat loss areas.
+Also, the design is such that there is no seam in the crotch and underarm area so that no wrinkle forms which, if formed may lead to wear and tear.
 Their unique warm neck design is often imitated, which they improved with a double valve to drain water when you surface.